UPDATE 1-Rugby-Botha returns for injury-hit Springboks

 * Botha surprise inclusion to face Fiji

-WELLINGTON, Sept 15 Experienced lock Bakkies Botha made a surprise return to the South Africa team on Thursday as the world champions struggled with a rash of injuries ahead of their rugby World Cup Pool D clash against Fiji on Saturday.
+WELLINGTON, Sept 15 Experienced lock Bakkies Botha made a surprise return to the Springboks team on Thursday as the world champions struggled with a rash of injuries ahead of their rugby World Cup Pool D clash against Fiji on Saturday.

 The 31-year-old has been suffering with a chronic Achilles tendon problem and Springboks' management said this week it was not responding to treatment as well as hoped while suggesting he might not be available to face the Pacific islanders.